plinker-rpc/development/README.md

 ----------------------

-This repository is used to develop the entire project to make it easy to work on many parts at the same time without forgetting what was done, it contains a couple of bash scripts which will commit and do semantic versioning for each sub component.
+This repository is used to develop the entire project to make it easy to work on many parts at the same time without forgetting what was done, it contains a bash script which will commit and do semantic versioning for each sub component.

 **Installing:**

- - git clone git@github.com:plinker-rpc/development.git .
+ - `git clone git@github.com:plinker-rpc/development.git .`
- - composer install
+ - `composer install`

 **Committing changes:**

- - bash ./commit.sh "A really informative commit message, and not just ."
+ - `bash ./commit.sh "A really informative commit message, and not just ."`